top of page

 Farm ponds should:

-• Keep water during dry times
+• Retain water during dry periods.

-• Handle wear from animals
+• Withstand wear from animals.

-• Offer safe entry points
+• Offer safe entry points.

 Managing Aquatic Life and Water Quality